tcarland/spark-hive-tools/README.md

 *DataSet.saveAsTable()*.

-- NOTE: Renaming a Table via `ALTER TABLE` is only cheap if the table is not moving databases.
-It is best to *not* use a different schema/db name between the source and destination tables, as the *RENAME* operation may result in a full copy.
+- NOTE: Renaming a Table via `ALTER TABLE` is only cheap if the table is not moving databases (name LOCATION).
+It is best to *not* use a different schema/db name between the source and destination tables, as the *RENAME* may result in a full copy.
 HiveTableSwapper, in fact, assumes this to be true and only modifies the Hive physical *LOCATION* to account for the new table name, but does not consider the dbname within the location.
 If different databases were used with this, the table would end up in the wrong HDFS location.

 - NOTE: The re-partitioning step rewrites the source table via Spark into a temporary table that is then renamed to the destination.